 This course is designed as a review of the basic mathematical operations.
-Topics covered include whole numbers, fractions, decimals, percents, ratios, proportions, and word problems.
-Students must meet minimum requirements of a C or better in the course before enrolling in AE 109.
-If minimum requirements are not met, the student receives a grade of Incomplete (I) and must repeat the course.
+Topics covered include whole numbers, fractions, decimals, percents, ratios and proportions, word problems, and basic geometry.
+Placement in this class is based on results of assessment scores.
+At the end of the semester students complete a post-test to determine progress.
+Students must meet minimum requirements before enrolling in college level math courses.

+If minimum requirements are not met, the student receives a grade of Incomplete (I) and repeats the course.
 Developmental in nature, credit in this course does not apply toward graduation.

-Prerequisite: Compass score.
-Co-requisite: ED101
+Prerequisite: Asset or Compass score.